For more than two decades the UUPCC Pilgrimage Service has helped to cement the bonds between North American UUs and their partners overseas.

 - A Central European capital city: Budapest, Vienna, and Prague are the most common.

 The precise mix of these elements is determined by the group during the planning process.
 The specific locations visited are then shaped by other considerations such as European cities of arrival and departure.
 Most groups fly into and out of either Bucharest or Budapest.
-Many fly "open-jaw" routes.
+Many chose "open-jaw" flights.
 That is, they fly into one city and out of another.
-These tickets are usually only a few dollars more expensive and this has the advantage of avoiding retracing your steps.
-It is also possible to fly directly to Transylvania.
-There is increasing service at Cluj (Kolozsvar) - CLJ and Targu-Mures (Marosvasarhely) - TGM.
-Major airlines such as Luftansa, Austrian Air, Malev and other new discount airlines such as Wizzair serve these airports several times a week (not every day) from their hubs.
-If your time is limited, you may want to consider these airports in your flight plans.
-It will save you a much as a 2 travel days.
+These tickets are usually only a few dollars more expensive and have the advantage of not retracing steps back to the arrival airport.

 Congregational trips are easy to organize with our assistance!
-Group sizes range from 4 to 40 people and often include choir groups, partner church committees and friends of all ages.
+Group sizes range from 5 to 40 people and often include choir groups, partner church committees, covenant groups and/or friends of all ages.
 We work with each of group to customize an itinerary that meets their time frame and interests.
 We will help with all ground arrangements including hotels and home stays, meals, transportation, translators and guides.
 Here are some sample itineraries to help with your planning.

-If your church is not partnered and you do not have a group that wants to travel, you can still experience life with Unitarians and UUs worldwide.
+If your church is not partnered and you do not have a group to travel with, you may still experience life with Unitarians and UUs worldwide.
 We offer a number of group tours for UUs of all ages and interest.
-Learn about pilgrimages you can join or contact us at email@example.com if you have specific questions.
+Learn about upcoming pilgrimages you can join or contact us at firstname.lastname@example.org if you have specific questions.

 Watch this amazing documentary video of the Tree of Life Unitarian Universalist Congregation (McHenry, IL) Choir’s 2016 pilgrimage to Transylvania: https://www.youtube.com/watch?v=99Vz-WWPyww

 A European Concert Tour can be the highlight of any chorister's experience.
 Concert tours have been a part of the UUPCC Pilgrimage Service since 2004.
 Over the past dozen years we have organized many tours for North American choirs and folk music bands from across North America.
-We have offered choir tours open to anyone and we have also arranged trips for choirs combined from several congregations.
+We provide open choir tours that anyone to join, and we also arrange trips for choirs combined from several congregations.
 Arrangements for choir tours extend beyond transportation, meals & accommodations to include venue selection, instrument rental, advertisement & rehearsal space.

 Some considerations to help with your planning:

 - Look over the congregational pilgrimage page.
-This is, after all, a group tour and many of the same rules apply.
+This is considered a group tour and many of the same rules apply.

 - What sort of venues would suit your repetoire?
 Many choirs perform in churches, but we can also arrange for town/city cultural halls as well as orphanages, retirement homes, and outdoor public spaces.
 The latter is particularly appropriate for secular music.